opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 Splitting and Merging Image Channels
 ------------------------------------

-Sometimes you will need to work separately on B,G,R channels of image.
-In this case, you need to split the BGR images to single channels.
-In other cases, you may need to join these individual channels to a BGR image.
-You can do it simply by:
+Sometimes you will need to work separately on the B,G,R channels of an image.
+In this case, you need to split the BGR image into single channels.
+In other cases, you may need to join these individual channels to create a BGR image.
+You can do this simply by:
 @code{.py}
 >>> b,g,r = cv.split(img)
 >>> img = cv.merge((b,g,r))